• Skip to main content

 Jump to Recipe Print Recipe

-These pumpkin scones are filled with warm spices which makes them the perfect fall pastry.
+These pumpkin-spiced scones are filled with warm spices, which makes them the perfect fall pastry.
 They’re made with cinnamon, nutmeg, cloves, ginger, pumpkin purée, butter, and heavy cream.
+Try our other favorite scones here.

 When these ingredients are combined with flour, baked, and topped with a spiced glazed icing, they’re magic!